xuhdev/homepage-octopress-old/source/_posts/2014-10-13-install-php-extensions-on-shared-hosts.markdown

 ## Does Your Shared Host Provide Compiler and Meet Other Requirements to Build the extension?

 Log into your SSH account.
 Type `which gcc` to see whether the command exists.
-If yes, very likely you can build the extension right on the shared host, but note that there may be some missing head files or libraries.
+If yes, very likely you can build the extension right on the shared host, but note that there may be some missing header files or libraries.
 If you cannot build your extension on the shared host, see the next section for what to do.

 ## Figure out What OS Your Shared Hosting Company Uses